Alexbanana19/malmochallenge/README.md

 ### Evaluation Results (compare with the baseline)
 ![VS focused](doc/results.png)
 >Figure 3: The results of HiDDeN vs Focused and Focused vs Focused.
 The Red Line represents the Fouced agent and the Blue one represents HiDDeN agent.
 We can see our method indeed outperforms the astar heuristic.

+### Discussion
+To solve the problem better, especially choosing when to exit and when to corner the pig, one would like to use the Horde architecture and compare the value function of the two.
+For the off-policy learning issue, we can try to use GTD or ETD method to see whether we can better the performance.

 ---
 ### Reference